 The world of WordPress is ever-changing, and we want to keep you in the know.
-We look back at the WordPress features bought to us in 2020 and what we can expect from the rest of 2021.
+We look back at the WordPress features bought to us in 2020-2022 and what we can expect in 2023.

 The introduction of the Gutenberg editor has already transformed the way users build and edit their WordPress websites.
 Introduced in 2018, Gutenberg is still relatively new – but that hasn’t stopped the company looking to the future, with plans to further develop the tool by adding new and exciting features.

 In its current roadmap WordPress states they intend to work on four major phases over the coming months.
 They are as follows:

 Gutenberg is one of the most significant additions that WordPress has introduced in a long while, and work on the project is ongoing.
 So, how have the WordPress gurus added to Gutenberg in 2020-2022, and what’s on the horizon for the next year?